 So, What Kind Of Light Do Betta Fish Need?

-When it comes to choosing a betta’s aquarium lighting, the best thing to remember is the closer you can get to mimicking their natural environment, the happier and healthier your fish will be under your care.
+When it comes to choosing a betta’s aquarium lighting, the closer you can get to mimicking their natural environment, the happier and healthier your fish will be under your care.

-In the wild, these fish live in relatively shallow standing waters such as canals, rice paddies, and floodplains.
+In the wild, these fish live in relatively shallow, slow-moving or standing waters such as canals, rice paddies, and floodplains.
 So unlike deep water fish, bettas are used to a more natural daylight/night time cycle—and this is exactly what you should aim to provide.

 Is Sunlight Better Than Artificial Light For a Betta Tank?

-If aiming to mimic their natural environment, then sunlight must surely be the best right?
+To mimic their natural environment, sunlight must surely be the best right?
 Well, it’s hard to argue against this fact but if you prefer to rely on natural sunlight, be warned that it comes with some disadvantages.

 The Disadvantages Of Sunlight Hitting Your Aquarium